ShahzebFarruk/Meta3WriteUp/README.md

 Installed the plugin 'vagrant-reload (0.0.1)'!
 ```

 Open PowerShell in Administrator mode.
-Got to the Working Directory of Metasploit3.
+&nbsp; Got to the Working Directory of Metasploit3.
 ```
 cd C:\Users\user1\Desktop/<your_dir_where_metasploitable3-master_is>\metasploitable3-master\metasploitable3-master
 ./build.ps1 windows2008